 While some could make the argument that a quality score is considered in Google’s ranking process, these results will never be the BEST answer for a user’s search query so long a bidding is involved.
 To prepare for this inevitable shift, you should consider implementing paid ads alongside your SEO efforts.
-We’ve all heard the phrase ‘SEO is dead’ cited year after year, but there are still thousands of SEO specialists out there who produce tremendous results for their clients.
+So you all heard the phrase ‘SEO is dead’.
+Marketing companies cite it year after year.
+However still thousands of SEO specialists are out there.
+Who produce tremendous results for their clients.

 Combining SEO and Paid Ads

 Instead of abandoning SEO efforts altogether, combine the two to dominate for a specific search query.
-If your listing is sited in both the paid ad section and organic results, you’re going to see clicks increase.
+If the listing is sited in both the paid ad section and organic results.
+Then the listing is going to see clicks increase.
 On the flip side, people could become frustrated with the increase in real estate dedicated to ads, creating an opportunity for search engine rivals to market their more organic-oriented SERPs.
 While no one can know the future of digital marketing for sure, you can use these tips to be prepared for whatever comes.